 Jochen Bartl sent me this message:

 Well done, Cisco!
-It’s so nice to see you guys supporting clean and simple network designs.
+Seeing you guys supporting clean and straightforward network designs is so lovely.

 Finally, there’s always a dinosaur hiding in a dusty closet.
 As an anonymous commenter wrote:

 Got some customers still using very old routers managing critical services with 7+ yrs uptime that can’t process a large DB and cannot be touched whatever is the issue/project.

 Deal with these as you would with a broken OSPF implementation: isolate them in a stub area and hope they fail soon.
 It’s even better if they’re so old you can’t replace them anymore.